Sajmon101/Sajmon101/README.md

 ### 🚀 About Me

 - 🛠️ I've been creating projects in **Unity** for 1.5 years, developing my skills through both team and personal projects.
-- 🌱 What excites me most about game development is the opportunity to provide entertainment and watch players take on the challenges I’ve designed for them.
+- 🌱 This what excites me most about game development is the opportunity to provide entertainment and watch players take on the challenges I’ve designed for them.
 - 🎯 I am currently looking for a position as a **Unity Game Developer**.

 ---